Kashutin1961/Project-2-Headhunter-ds-Analysis/README_EN.md

   ```

 - Compatible with **Python 3.13**
-- Tested in the `Conda_SkillsFactory` environment
+- Tested in `Conda_SkillsFactory` environment
-- Data sources are simulated or extracted from HeadHunter via SQL queries
+- Data sources — simulated or exported from HeadHunter via SQL queries

 ---
+## 📊 Visualizations

+All generated charts are stored in the `plots/` folder.
+Main examples:

+- `industry_vacancy_comparison.png`: Top industries by number of vacancies
+- `employer_salary_comparison.png`: Average salary at leading employers in each industry
+- `skill_clusters_graph.png`: Skill cluster graph with Russian comments
+- `competition_ratio_plot.png`: Employer-to-vacancy ratio by industry
+- `salary_by_major_industry_employers.png`: Salary by top-3 employers in each industry

+Each chart is annotated and supports onboarding with localized Russian comments.

+---
 ## 📬 Feedback

-For questions, suggestions, or improvements, please open an **Issue** or contact the project author.
+For questions, suggestions, or improvements, create an **Issue** or contact the project author.